 These fats are a staple of the Mediterranean diet and have been studied thoroughly for their potential health benefits for the heart.
 Monounsaturated fats come from foods like olive oil, avocados, safflower oil, sunflower oil, peanut oil, canola oil, and most nuts.

 Have you heard about the health benefits of essential fatty acids like omega-3 and omega-6 fatty acids?
-Those are two of the most well-known polyunsaturated fats.
+Those are two of the most well-known types of polyunsaturated fats.
 Omega-3 and omega-6 fatty acids support total body health, from heart health to brain health.

 Foods that contain polyunsaturated fats include fatty fish like salmon and mackerel, as well as safflower oil, corn oil, sunflower oil, canola oil, walnuts, and flaxseeds.